-This private tour of the Egypt Museum, Alabaster Mosque and Khan el-Khalil is perfect for travelers who have already seen the Great Pyramids of Giza and the Sphinx.
+This private tour of the Egyptian Museum, Alabaster Mosque and Khan el-Khalil is perfect for travelers who have already seen the Great Pyramids of Giza and the Sphinx.
 Follow an expert guide on a tour through some of the city’s other great highlights and learn more about the history and religion that make this destination truly unique.

 Private tour to three of central Cairo’s most famous sites – Egyptian Museum, Alabaster Mosque and Khan el-Khalili